APA Voice Hosts Youth Voter Festival

 Courtesy Fogarty Finger

-Among the honorees is the Nova Building, a striking 23-story luxury condominium in Long Island City, designed by Fogerty Finger Architecture.
+Among the honorees is the NOVA, a striking 23-story luxury condominium in Long Island City, designed by Fogerty Finger Architecture.

 “The building is a 23-story mixed-use high-rise with 86 condominiums and a commercial ground floor, located just one subway stop from Midtown Manhattan,” said Harshad Pillai, Director at Fogerty Finger Architecture.
 “We started the project with our clients in 2019.”